xcwolfe/Differential-Expression-in-C-elegans/JUM and DCC megaloops using 180 SRA files.md

 Read the .md called "STAR, JUM, and DCC using 180 SRA files.md": That document should be read prior to this document.
 It will show you how to structure the following files:

 JUM_A_${prefix1}vs${prefix2}.txt

 Rscript${prefix1}vs${prefix2}.txt

 JUM_B_${prefix1}vs${prefix2}.txt

 JUM_C_${prefix1}vs${prefix2}.txt

 JUM_A_${prefix1}vs${prefix2}.txt

 DCC.txt

-This document describes how to run JUM and DCC the exact way that I have completed them using a HPC/slurm system.
-You have to decide the best naming system, file paths, and general organization that is most applicable for your experiment.
-If you don’t want to determine your own system, you can simply organize files the same way that I have.
 These loops always contain a vector called “prefixes.”
 Modify your prefixes to match what you want to call your replicates, cell types, and/or treatments.
 This will be unique to your experiment and overall scientific question.
 I am using 46 different cell types with varying numbers of replicates, totaling 180 unique biological replicates.